 CBD and Antidepressants at a Glance

-- Claim: CBD is an effective alternative to pharmaceutical antidepressants
+- What the claims are: CBD is an effective alternative to pharmaceutical antidepressants

-- What the research shows: CBD as an antidepressant shows great promise.
+- What the studies show: CBD as an antidepressant shows great promise.
 However, most studies have been done on animals and more studies are needed to know for sure.

-- All the facts: CBD may be an effective antidepressant, but more research is needed before it’s approved by the FDA.
+- What the facts say: CBD may be an effective antidepressant, but more research is needed before it’s approved by the FDA.

 According to the Mayo Clinic, “Depression is a mood disorder that causes a persistent feeling of sadness and loss of interest.
 Also called “Major Depressive Disorder” or “Clinical Depression,” it affects how you feel, think and behave and can lead to a variety of emotional and physical problems.”
 Those with depression may lose interest in daily activities and have trouble at work or school and in relationships.
 The effects of depression can affect all areas of life.